letmeinwillya/test/README.md

-## Thank you for your interest in Substantial.
+## Thank you for your interest in .

 This is a small problem that we would like you to solve so that we can get an idea of your coding ability.
 Your submission will be run in a clean environment